Nuestman/mineaid-webapp/MineAid_v8.1_Change_Log.md

+Version 9.
+Fixed the nev with logical grouping and showing on hover.
+Improved feedback survey questionnaire improved navbar styling and responsiveness

+Version 8.1 Fixes with a feature
 Few minor fixes
 BG color to white
 Profile page width fixes
+Table head fixes
-Added a feedback button, linked to a feedback form, to feedback record in db rendered in user feedback.
+Added a feedback feature with a button, linked to a feedback form, to feedback record in db rendered in user feedback.
+Iterating nav links
+Added Messages and feedback view page Page created, routes added and added to toggler 04/11/24 @ 1300Hrs